 Handling for richer and more asynchronous events.
 Advanced telephony operations involve substantial signaling, status events, and message-passing.
 VoiceXML does not currently have a way to integrate these asynchronous “external” events into its event-processing model.

 An ability to receive events and messages from systems outside of the CCXML or VoiceXML platform.
 Interaction with an outside call center platform, calls started asynchronously from the VoiceXML platform, and communication between multiple “clustered” VoiceXML or CCXML platforms all require event interaction from one platform to another.

 CCXML allows developers to write advanced applications that require these features.
 Examples of such applications include:

 “Follow me, Find me” applications that find the person you are trying to call by dialing their cell phone, home phone, and office phone in parallel.

-Call centre applications that intelligently gather information from the caller and then pass that information on to the call centre agent.
+Call center applications that intelligently gather information from the caller and then pass that information on to the call center agent.

 The W3C Voice Browser Working Group decided to tackle Call Control and came up with a set of comprehensive requirements that address the Call Control needs of almost all voice applications.
 After reviewing those requirements several proposals were submitted.
 CCXML is the result of those proposals.

 CCXML adds robust Call Control support to VoiceXML.
 However CCXML could also be used with other dialog systems such as a traditional IVR (Interactive Voice Response) platforms created before VoiceXML was available.

 One critical thing to understand is that CCXML is not a media/dialog language like VoiceXML.
 It only provides support to move calls around and connect them to dialog resources.
 CCXML does not provide any dialog resources on its own.